QiMeng-MuPa: Mutual-Supervised Learning for Sequential-to-Parallel Code Translation: Experimental Details

 For inference, we use vLLM~\citep{vllm} to perform inference for all open-source models.
 For Llama3 and Qwen2.5-Coder, we set the temperature to $T=1.0$ and $top\_p=1.0$.
 For Qwen3, we adopt the non-think mode and follow the official best practices, setting the temperature to $T=0.7$, $top\_p=0.8$, and $top\_k=20$.

 For Fine-tuning, we adopt the same hyper-parameters as existing supervised fine-tuning (SFT) methods~\citep{llamafactory} for most models: learning rate of $1.0\times 10^{-5}$, cosine learning rate scheduler, warmup ratio of 0.1, and batch size of 32 in total.
-Additionally, we use the same chat template as in the instruct fine-tuning phase of Llama3.
-As this is an iterative fine-tuning process, we train for $i$ epochs in the $i$-th iteration using PyTorch’s Distributed Data Parallel (DDP) on 8 NVIDIA A100-80GB SMX GPUs.
+Additionally, we use the same chat template as in the instruct fine-tuning phase of Llama3 or Qwen2.5.